opengeospatial/ets-wms11/README.md

 ## Building

-This test is build using [Apache Maven](http://maven.apache.org/) To build the test suite run maven from the root directory.
+This test is build using [Apache Maven](http://maven.apache.org/).
+To build the test suite run maven from the root directory.
 ```
    % mvn install
 ```

-Follow the [TEAM ENINE instructions] (http://opengeospatial.github.io/teamengine/installation.html) to install and run the tests in TEAM ENGINE.
+Follow the [TEAM ENGINE instructions] (http://opengeospatial.github.io/teamengine/installation.html) to install and run the tests in TEAM ENGINE.

 ## Bugs